kenjennings/Atari-Breakout76/README01AssetEstimation.md

 Note from Capt Obvious: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.

-Looking at the screen holistically leads to the conclusion that the game needs seven colors on the screen.  (background/black, white,  the four brick colors, and blue for the bottom border when present.)
-This is an incorrect point of view relative to the way the screen is generated plus considering the Atari's graphics capabilities.
+Looking at the screen holistically leads to the conclusion that the game needs seven colors on the screen.  (background/black, white,  the four brick colors, and blue for the Paddle/bottom border.)
+This is incorrect when the screen display is considered from the point of view of the Atari's graphics capabilities.
 This will be discussed later in the Implementation section for its entertainment value.

 =============================================================================